Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 John Glass - Morgan Stanley & Co.
 LLC

 Hi, thanks.
 Doug, can you maybe just talk a little bit about how the comps flowed through the first quarter, you were at the lower end of your sales range.
 It does seem like comps picked up in second quarter.
-I know some of that is due to comparisons of Easter shift.
-Was it was relatively easier?
+I know some of that is due to comparisons and Easter shift.
+Was it relatively easier?
 Did you have like a tough month in there?
-And maybe can you just talk about how you think about why you've lowered your comp expectations for the year?
-I know the first quarter is a piece, but is there anything else you're seeing in the business that would lead you to do that?
+Maybe just talk about how you think about why you've lowered your comp expectations for the year?
+I know the first quarter is a piece of it, but is there anything else you're seeing in the business that would lead you to do that?

 W. Douglas Benn - Cheesecake Factory, Inc.